gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classGMGPolarTools_1_1PolarPoissonLikeCoefficients.md

-_Wraps gyselalibxx spline-represented coefficients to satisfy the GMGPolar DensityProfileCoefficients concept._ [More...](#detailed-description)
+_Wraps gyselalibxx interpolation-represented coefficients to satisfy the GMGPolar DensityProfileCoefficients concept._ [More...](#detailed-description)

 * `#include <gmg_polar_poisson_like_solver.hpp>`